thaddavis/crewai_and_agentops_script/video_script/1/9_adding_agent_ops.md

 Be sure to initialize AgentOps BEFORE calling your crew so things are tracked properly...

 - Observe how VSCode is letting us know the `agentops` import has an issue
-- This is because we haven't yet downloaded the code published by AgentOps from PyPi
+- This is because we haven't yet downloaded the package of code published by the AgentOps team on PyPi
 - So..., just like we did for the `crewai` package let's install `agentops`
 - `pip install agentops==0.3.12`